What is College Goal Sunday?

 College Goal Sunday Connecticut will be held at several locations across the state.

 Almost two-thirds of students in higher education receive financial aid.
 In fact, 63% of students in college, university, community college and technical schools get money to help pay the price of their higher education.
 The average total aid is $7,400 per year.

-But you don’t have to be in high school to participate–College Goal Sunday is for anyone who is considering applying to an institution of higher learning and needs help applying for financial aid.
+You don’t have to be in high school to participate, College Goal Sunday is for anyone who is considering applying to an institution of higher learning and needs help applying for financial aid.

-All students are eligible to apply for student financial assistance.
+All students can apply for student financial assistance.
 Each year, colleges, universities and technical centers assist students in finding available funds from the various sources that help make education more affordable.